MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

                 #finalStep
             ```
         mode: Import

+    measure Measure1 = ```
+        var myVar = Today()
+        …
+        return result
         ```

+```

 Everything between three backticks (**```**) is considered part of the multi-block expression and TMDL indentation rules aren't applied.
 The end delimiter determines the indentation within the expression.

+Using this delimiter is optional and only required in unique situations.
+For most situations, using correct indentation and object declaration ensures correct parsing of whatever expression you add to the property.

 ### Child objects